 - Separation of the Two Sides of the Hand: Separation of the two sides of the hand allows for stability and power with precision of the thumb, pointer finger, and middle finger.

-Biomechanical Postural Control of Fine Motor Movements
+Biomechanical Postural Control in self-dressing

 - Postural Control– Proximal to the arm is the upper body.
 Postural instability will effect the use of the forearm, wrist, hand, and fingers and complicate the motor planning and use of the hands in functional reach.
 When we reach with two hands, we shift our weight and move our body’s center of gravity.
 Without dynamic control of one’s posture, shifts in weight will result in over or under reach of distal motions.